 - Some accounts have restricted minimum deposits.

 Having multiple accounts can help streamline your banking processes and payment procedures.
 That means you can easily monitor cash flow within your business.

 If you need help with opening a second business account, you can post your legal need on UpCounsel's marketplace.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.